sanctuuary/APE_readthedocs/docs/specifications/java.rst

 Tag Types
 ---------

-Tags can have the following type enummerations:
+Tags can have the following type enumerations:

 +---------------------+---------------------------------------------------+
 | Type                | Description                                       |